 Streams sent to Wowza Streaming Engine can have missing video frames because frames aren't sent to Wowza Streaming Engine from the video source or frames arrive late or out or order and are dropped.
 When streams are sent over poor network conditions or over UDP—which is often the case with WebRTC, SRT, and RTSP/RTP—they are more likely to have missing frames.

 The Wowza Streaming Engine Transcoder identifies missing video frames when the decoder receives two consecutive frames with a difference in timecodes that is at least two times the duration of a single frame or when a frame does not arrive within a specified amount of time since the last received frame (InputBufferTime).
 The Transcoder uses either a specified frame rate (MinimumFrameRate) or the frame rate it detects from the incoming source stream as the output frame rate, adjusting frame timecodes accordingly, and as the basis for when to replace frames.
-The Transcoder buffers the last successfully decoded frame in memory so that it can be used in place of missing frames.
+In addition to replacing missing frames, the Transcoder can replace frames that are decoded with errors (corrupt) so the output video contains only error-free frames (EnforceStrictDecodeSuccess).
+The Transcoder buffers the last successfully decoded frame in memory so that it can be used in place of missing or corrupt frames.

 If a late frame arrives after the input buffer time and it has already been replaced, Transcoder does not use the late frame in its original place but may buffer it and use it to replace a subsequent frame.
 If a stream drops, Transcoder replaces missing frames with the last successfully decoded frame until the stream reconnects or times out.

 To enable replacing missing frames and ensure a consistent frame rate, you must configure the InputBufferTime property.
 We recommend also configuring MinimumFrameRate to specify the desired output frame rate and StrictFrameRate if you need constant frame rate video.